French president Emmanuel Macron tests positive for Covid-19

 The presidency said he would isolate for the next seven days but will continue to work and carry out duties via remote working.

-The Élysée said it was not known at this stage as to how Mr Macron had contacted Covid-19.
+The Élysée said it was not known at this stage as to how Mr Macron had contracted Covid-19.
 His office was in the process of identifying his close contacts.

 The president was due to travel to Lebanon next week.
 He met with the Portuguese prime minister António Costa for a working lunch on Wednesday.